bietdoikiem/multi-data-pipeline/README.md

 You can use the resources in this github to deploy an end-to-end data pipeline on your local computer using Docker containerized Kafka (data streaming), Cassandra (NoSQL database) and Jupyter Lab (data analysis Visualization).

-This is based on the repo https://github.com/salcaino/sfucmpt733/tree/main/foobar-kafka Substantial changes and bug fixes have been made.
+This bases on the repo https://github.com/salcaino/sfucmpt733/tree/main/foobar-kafka Substantial changes and bug fixes have been made.
 Tested on Windows 10.

 # Quickstart instructions